ofek/pyapp/docs/config/installation.md

 ## Skipping installation

 You may set the `PYAPP_SKIP_INSTALL` option to `true` or `1` to skip installing the project in the distribution.
 This allows for entirely predefined distributions and thus no network calls at runtime if used in conjunction with [distribution embedding](distribution.md#embedding).

+When project installation is skipped, the `update` command will not be available.
+You may set the `PYAPP_ALLOW_UPDATES` option to `true` or `1` to expose the command anyway.
+Be sure to set the appropriate [project options](project.md) as configuring a prebuilt distribution does not require those.